erikzaadi/erikzaadi.com/content/posts/2015/the-distributed-state-of-chatops.md

 ## Then came Slack and HipChat

-HipChat, but mainly Slack, made it even easier by having integrations available on the platform level.
+HipChat, but mainly [Slack](https://slack.com), made it even easier by having integrations available on the platform level.

 You no longer needed any process running, Slack would take care of everything for you.

 Not only that, Integrating new Services with Slack is usually no more than 3-4 clicks away.

-A simple no brainer that JUST WORKS&trade;.
+A simple no brainer that **JUST WORKS&trade;**.

 If you needed anything more, Slack created a super simple bot API you can run, that doesn't require the entire Hubot framework around it.